agarsev/quevedo/docs/concepts.md

 multiple meanings within a single symbol, taking advantage of the possibilities offered by the visual medium.
 In Quevedo, annotation consist not of a single tag, but rather of a dictionary of tag names and values.
-This allows different systems to peruse different aspects of the symbols' meaning, and also lets researchers experiment with different, simultaneous and possibly overlapping annotation schemas for the dataset.
+This allows different systems to use different aspects of the symbols' meaning, and also lets researchers experiment with different, simultaneous and possibly overlapping annotation schemas for the dataset.

-Each grapheme in the dataset has one such dictionary of tags associated, manually entered by an annotator or automatically filled by some process.
-Logograms, on the other hand, don't have these tags directly, but rather in the graphemes they contain.
-Logograms are annotated by marking the different graphemes contained within them, and then tagging each grapheme with the tags from the tag schema.
+Each annotation, both logograms and graphemes, has one such dictionary of tags associated, manually entered by an annotator or automatically filled by some process.
+Logograms, additionally, have a list of graphemes found within them, and each of these also has a dictionary of tags.
+Independent annotations (so, not the graphemes within logograms) can also have "meta" tags which can be used to represent other information, such as source of the annotation, status, notes, etc.

-Additionally, both graphemes and logograms can have "meta" tags which represent other information.
-This can be used to store information about the filenames, the source of the data, or in the case of logograms, information about the logogram itself not associated with any particular grapheme.
+To represent the spatial relations between graphemes, logograms also contain a graph of edges between the graphemes.
+These edges again have their own annotation schema and dictionary of tags.

+!!! note "New in v.3"
+    Logogram graphs are new in version 1.3.

 ![Logogram annotation](img/web_logogram_anno.png)